 - If you had a collision with an unattended vehicle or caused damage to some property, you must make a reasonable effort to find the property owner at the time of the collision.

 - If no one can be located, leave a note in a conspicuous place on the vehicle or property.
 Include the date and time of the incident, your name, address, vehicle information, and your insurance policy number.

 - You must also report the accident to the police without unnecessary delay.

-Driver Responsibilty and Obtaining a Copy of a Police Report
+Driver Responsibility and Obtaining a Copy of a Police Report

-A driver of a vehicle involved in a collision resulting in any personal injury, death or total property damage of $750.00 or more, must file a written collision report form (SR-1) with the Department of Motor Vehicles within 10 days of the collision.
+If you were the driver involved in a collision that resulted in any personal injury, death or total property damage of $750.00 or more, regardless of fault, you must file a (SR-1) form with the Department of Motor Vehicles within 10 days of the collision.
 Failure to file may result in the loss of your driver's license and vehicle registration.
-A copy of your collision report can be obtained by visiting the police station where the report was filed and referencing the case number.
+If you filed a police report, a copy of the report can be obtained by visiting the police station where the report was filed and referencing the case number.
 There is a $10 fee to obtain a copy of your collision report.